sriram-2502/time_varying_density/README.md

 (a) Density function defined on an environment with a circular unsafe set and a point target, (b) Corresponding occupancy measure obtained using trajectories from 100 initial conditions sampled within the initial set.

 # Multiagent Systems
-Four agent scenario where two agents are bigger than the other agents
+Four four-agent scenario where two agents are bigger than the other agents
 <p align="center">
   <img src="animations/4_agent_scenario_2.gif" alt="animated" />
 </p>

-Six agent scenario where all the agents are the same size
+Six-agent scenario where all the agents are the same size
 <p align="center">
   <img src="animations/6_agent_scenario.gif" alt="animated" />
 </p>